eMahtab/top-k-frequent-words/README.md

 3. words[i] consists of lowercase English letters.
 4. k is in the range [1, The number of unique words[i]]

+### Naive approach :
+1. First create a map (Map<String,Integer>) for frequency (how many times individual word appear in the input aray).

+2. Second step, reverse the map, so the frequency becomes the key and the value will be List<String> which appear that many times.
+(Use a TreeMap<Integer, List<String>>).
+Since we are intersted in the Top K words, using a TreeMap in second step will give us the access to words with most frequency.

+3. Last step is to take the k words from the TreeMap, since by default TreeMap sorts the keys in ascending order, we can use the lastEntry() method on reverse map.

+#### Don't forget to remove the word from the reverse map after considering it in the top k frequent words output List.
+#### And to get the key and value from a Map.Entry, you can use getKey() and getValue() methods respectively.

 ## Implementation :
 ```java
 class Solution {